EDIT: For our complete list of places to camp in WA, check this out; Camping in Western Australia.

 My favourite WA Camping areas

 It really is difficult to pick the top destinations, and I am sure that I will change my mind as time goes on.
 For now however, I really enjoy the following locations and will continue to visit them regularly.
 Of course, there are many other locations which are just as good; you just have to find them!

-Some of the other places that I enjoy visiting in WA include Lucky Bay, Wagoe, Sandy Cape, Hill River, Busselton, Margaret River, Wave Rock, Peaceful Bay, Ledge Point, Kalbarri, Broome, Lake Jasper, Honeymoon Pool and Dunsborough.
+Some of the other places that I enjoy visiting in WA include Lucky Bay, Wagoe, Sandy Cape, Jarrahdene, Wave Rock, Peaceful Bay, Ledge Point, Kalbarri, Broome, Lake Jasper, Honeymoon Pool and Dunsborough.

 For those who haven’t done much camping before, just take it slowly to start off with.
 Be sure to buy good quality gear, and to do plenty of research before you head off.
-There are so many places that WA Camping has to offer, and you are lucky enough to be able to enjoy them!
+There are so many places to camp in WA we are lucky enough to be able to enjoy them!